In-depth reviews

 4.0 out of 5

-The usual array of Mercedes option packs is available, with Premium and Premium Plus versions adding even more luxurious appointments.
-It's worth keeping your box-ticking to a minimum, though, as these can easily add nearly two or three thousand pounds to the list price – however, every GLA 250 e costs more than £40,000, so you’ll already be liable for the higher-rate road tax.
+Options and accessories are available, but it’s worth keeping your box-ticking to a minimum, because these can add two or three thousand pounds to the list price.
+Every GLA 250 e costs more than £40,000, so you’ll be liable for the higher-rate road tax.

 Mercedes GLA hybrid dashboard